 Riley is a senior financial analyst at a Fortune 500 company with a CPA and M.S. in Applied Economics who aspires to help young professionals navigate the sometimes-murky waters of finance.
 He is also the author of the blog, Young and The Invested, which is dedicated to growing an online community for young professionals looking to improve their financial literacy and develop strategies to reach financial independence.
+In this guest post, he will provide 5 steps to help you begin your investing journey.

 The oldest rule in investing is also the simplest: “Buy low, sell high.”
 While it seems blindingly obvious and begs the question of why anyone would want to do anything else when investing, you might be surprised how hard it is to put into practice.